tapdata/tapdata-docs/docs/prerequisites/e-commerce/shein.md

 <Content />

-This article describes how to connect to Shein data sources on Tapdata Cloud.
+This article describes how to connect to Shein data sources on TapData Cloud.

 ### Instructions for use